 - Hypervisor-protected Code Integrity (HVCI) (also known as Memory Integrity) in Windows Security > Device Security

+Note.
 In some situations, turning these features off may not completely disable the underlying virtualisation layer.
 Windows may continue loading certain hypervisor or Virtualisation-Based Security (VBS) components at startup, which can cause Impact to continue reporting a virtual machine environment.

 Where this occurs, additional configuration changes may be required.
 These may include adjustments to Windows startup settings or specific registry values that control VBS and hypervisor behaviour.
 These steps should only be performed where necessary and may require elevated permissions.